ne62rut/whales/README.md

 ## Usage and command line options

-To run the retracker, open
+The retracker shall be launched from the command line through the file python_WHALES_launcher.py with the following suggested options (sample files):

-    $ python_WHALES_launcher.py
+$ python python_WHALES_launcher.py -m MISSION -s 5 -i E2_REAP_ERS_ALT_2S_20000718T222234_20000718T235223_RP01.NC -o /output/

-Before launching it, select the following parameters: saving_directory (default is the same directory where the launcher is contained), saving_name (please do not add file extension), filename (original file to be retracked) and mission (choose between envisat, jason1, jason2, jason3, saral, cs2_lrm).
+Supported missions are: ers1, ers2, sentinel6_lrm, swot, saral, cfosat, jason1, jason2, jason3f

+The parameter -s defines the size of the spatial smoothing of the waveform needed to correctly detect the leading edge.
+The suggested options are -s 5 for ers1 and ers2; -s 3 for sentinel6_lrm, swot, saral, cfosat.
+For the other missions no smoothing has been tested as yet, therefore the suggestion is not to add this parameter.

 The retracker code is contained in:

     $ WHALES_withRangeAndEpoch.py

-For Envisat, Saral and Cryosat-2 NO INSTRUMENTAL CORRECTION IS USED.
+For Envisat, Saral, and Cryosat-2 NO INSTRUMENTAL CORRECTION IS USED.
 For Jason-3, an instrumental correction to be ADDED to the retracked significant wave height can be added using the function

     $ compute_instr_corr_SWH_WHALES.py